sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/aptos/monitor-pool-total-value-locked.md

         syncPools(resources, ctx), 60, 24 * 60)
 ```

-The program will fetch account resources for the given address and **trigger** syncPools
+The program will fetch account resources for the given address and **trigger** `syncPools`

 * Every **24 \* 60** minutes when backfill of historical data.
 * Every **60** minutes when processing the real-time data.

-In syncPools, you could fetch the pools and compute the TVL
+In `syncPools`, you could fetch the pools and compute the TVL

 ```typescript
 async function syncPools(resources: MoveResource[], ctx: AptosResourceContext) {